We all like it when we win a lot of times in a row.

 It’s like flipping a coin.
 You never know what will be the next result.

-Let’s take the example of ten trades.
+Let’s take an example of ten trades.

 When you win, you bank $100, and when you lose, your loss is $50.